matteosandrin/konig/README.md

 ## Dependencies

-In order to support the graph visualization functionality, Konig depends on the `graphviz` library.
+In order to support the graph visualization functionality, Konig depends on the [Graphviz](https://graphviz.org/) library.
-The `graphviz` library must be installed with the following command on Mac:
+The Graphviz library can be installed with the following command on Mac:

 ```
 brew install graphviz
 ```

-On Linux it can be installed with:
+On Linux it can be installed with

 ```
 sudo apt install graphviz
 ```

+If installing on Linux, please update the `$GRAPHVIZ_PATH` variable in `./compile.sh`, with the correct path to the `graphviz` library.
+Konig will compile and run successfully without the Graphviz library, but the `viz()` function will not be available.

 ## Compiling

-How to compile the "Hello World" progam:
+How to compile the `demo.ko` progam:

 1. Compile the Konig programming language by running `make`
-2. Compile the example program, by running `./compile.sh demo.ko`
+2. Compile the demo program, by running `./compile.sh demo.ko`
-3. Execute the executable program by running `./demo.out`, the output is:
+3. Execute the demo program by running `./demo.out`.
+The output is:

     ```
     Matteo